CodeSignal/redux-rags/README.md

 ### ragFactory

-Though both `fetchData` and `update` are optional, you pass at least one.
+Though both `load` and `update` are optional, you pass at least one.
 With neither of these, there is no good way to update the data or metadata fields.

 The `ragFactory` will place the dynamically added subreducers in the `@@redux-rags` top leve of the redux store.